SEO Support for Small Businesses

 What I can help with

-If your current site looks fine but isn’t bringing in relevant traffic, I can review the structure and identify practical improvements: rewriting page titles, strengthening service pages, improving internal links or adding missing content.
+If your site looks fine but is not bringing in relevant enquiries, I can review it and identify what is holding it back.
+That might mean rewriting page titles, strengthening service pages, improving internal links, or adding content that is currently missing.

-Your website and Google Business Profile should support each other.
-I can help with categories, descriptions, service areas, business information and the basic signals that help customers understand and trust your business.
+Your website and Google Business Profile should tell the same story.
+I can help with categories, service descriptions, location signals and the basic setup that helps customers find and trust your business locally.

 Squarespace SEO support

-Squarespace has solid built-in SEO tools like clean page structures, mobile-friendly layouts, indexable content and useful metadata settings.
-For most small service businesses, it works well.
+Squarespace has solid built-in SEO tools.
+Clean page structures, mobile-friendly layouts, indexable content and sensible metadata settings.
+For most small service businesses it works well.

-But the tools still need to be used correctly.
-A Squarespace site with poor structure, thin content or ignored metadata settings will not rank any better than one built on any other platform.
+But the tools still need to be used properly.
+A Squarespace site with vague content, ignored metadata and thin service pages will not rank any better than one built on any other platform.

 Squarespace gives you the tools.
 The strategy still matters.

-If you serve customers in a specific area, local SEO is about making sure your website clearly explains where you work, what you offer and how your business connects with your Google Business Profile.
+If you serve customers in a specific area, local SEO is about making sure Google understands where you work, what you offer, and how your business connects with local searches.

-For small businesses, this usually means getting the basics right: clear service pages, sensible location wording, consistent business information and a website that supports the way local customers actually search.
+For most small businesses that means getting the basics right: clear service pages, consistent location wording, a properly set up Google Business Profile, and a website that supports the way local customers actually search.

 Google Business Profile listing for Jonny Holman shown in local search results